MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/query.md

 **Type**: string<br />
 **Optional**: true

 Filters limit the scope of the search results returned.
 Use filters to exclude unwanted results.
-This is a top level filter which helps filter common columns accross multiple entities like `createdon` or `modifiedon` etc.
+This is a top level filter that helps filter common columns across multiple entities like `createdon` or `modifiedon` etc.

 Apply filters using this syntax: `<attribute logical name> <filter>` where the table logical name specifies the entity the filter should be applied to.